cookieshq/cookieshq-rails-template/README.md

 What to do after
 ----------------

+* Fix the first failing test that is created if you choose to create your database.
+It's basically about adding a root on your `routes.rb`.
 * Init your git repo.
 Until we figure out how to perform actions after the binstub call is performed, we don't want to init a repo and do a first commit, then leave you with a dirty status repo.
 Hopefully we'll be able to fix it when Rails 4.2 is out.
 See [this](https://github.com/rails/rails/issues/16292) for details.